HON-Honors College

 HON 2973.
 Perspectives on the American Experience.3 Credit Hours.

-Prerequisite: permission of Honors College.
-May be repeated; maximum credit six hours.
-An interdisciplinary investigation of the social, economic, and political realities of American life and culture from the late nineteenth century to the present.
-Topics to be treated include immigration, the rise of mass production and consumer culture, the Great Migration, the Cold War, 1960s social movements, and current "culture wars."
+Prerequisite: Permission of Honors College; May be repeated; maximum credit six hours.
+Perspectives courses explore a broad subject from multiple perspectives.
+2973 is an interdisciplinary investigation of the social, economic, and political realities of North American life and culture from the late nineteenth century to the present.
+Specific topics vary by course title and instructor; see Honors College website for current offerings.
+This course is writing intensive.
 (Sp)

 HON 3440.
 Mentored Research Experience.3 Credit Hours.